MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/international/Copy-UserInternationalSettingsToSystem.md

 This cmdlet takes two parameters: **-WelcomeScreen** and **-NewUser**.

 When any of the parameters is set to $True, this cmdlet gets the current values from the current user and copies them to the system settings for the selected options based on the parameters that were set to $True.

-**Important:** Note that this PowerShell cmdlet is only available for Windows 11 and later.

 ## EXAMPLES